 Post fun facts #8A cave of wonders

 Ooooh, a cave of wonders!
 Perhaps not quite as sparkly as something you’d see in Aladin, but worth a ton for all that.
-The facility houses roughly 5 million square feet of space and sees almost 1500 employees working there.
+The Stamp Fulfillment Center in Kansas City, Mo. in the USA houses roughly five million square feet of space and sees almost 1500 employees working there.

 Just the fact that it is estimated to be about 270 million years old is pretty impressive, but the 400-600 million dollars worth of stamps stored there at any given time helps too.
 The 72-degree temperature makes it perfect for storing them.

 The Victorians were clearly concerned with their figures.
 Because, and we’re convinced this was entirely down to the 1/10 of a calory found in stamps, this era saw the invention of the … wait for it … Stamp Licker.
 Uh-huh.
 And the name couldn’t be more straightforward: the device was actually used to lick and moisten stamps.

 People who owned these objects must have received and sent a whole lot of mail; old-timey Kim Kardashians we imagine.